 To pickle your eggs, you simply boil the eggs and make a powder out of them.
 Pickled eggs will last up to four months in a refrigerator once opened.
 Bantam or pullet eggs are the best to pickle.

 Dehydrating the eggs and making a powder from them is another best alternative to store your eggs.
 Mix the eggs and cook as you would scramble the eggs.

 Add only oil to the skillet.
-Let the eggs cool, break them into pieces and grind using a food processor.
+Let the eggs cool, break them into pieces, and grind them using a food processor.

 It’s the cheapest and most successful egg preservation method, only if done correctly.